iancze/DiskJockey/README.md

 3. visibility interpolation
 4. likelihood evaluation

+I have organized the code in this package into source (in the `src` directory) and scripts (in the `scripts`) directory.
+After installation (see below), if you do

+    using JudithExcalibur

+You will be able to access any of the modules within `src`.
+These provide the base functionality for the package in common tasks, such as reading in images produced by RADMC-3D, Fourier transforms, and visibility interpolation.
+My hope is to make these components as general as possible so if you would like to extend this package to fit a novel type of disk, it will be easy to reuse many of the core functionality.

+The scripts are not technically part of the Julia package (you cannot import them like the modules) but instead provide "driver scripts" that utilize the core modules to address a certain research question.
+For example, `plot_model.jl` synthesizes and plots channel maps for your current model.
+These are run from your system shell after adding them to your `PATH`

+    $ plot_model.jl

+## Computational demand

 Because spectral line datasets are large, and synthesizing models is computationally expensive, I have designed this package to work in a parallel environment, where the calculations for each frequency channel can be distributed to independent processors.
 Therefore, please keep this architecture in mind when navigating the source code.

-The following is a description of the most important files in the package

-**model.jl**: Contains the actual specification of the parametric disk model, as well as the tools to write to disk the synthesis files RADMC-3D requires.

-**image.jl**: Contains type definitions to read images produced by RADMC-3D, as well as convert from physical coordinates to sky coordinates.

-**visibilities.jl**: Contains type definitions to hold the dataset and the model visibilities.
-Additionally contains functions to apply phase shifts to the visibilities corresponding to shifts in the image plane.
-Also contains functions to FFT images to the visibility plane.

-**gridding.jl**: Contains the prolate-spheroidal wave function definitions from Schwab 1984, used when doing the visibility interpolations.

-**venus.jl**: This implementation uses the Ensemble Sampler (a Julia port from DFM's `emcee` python package) to sample the posterior distribution using parallelized walkers.

-**parallel.jl**: (outdated for v0.3) A simple pipe-like parallel implementation designed to farm parameters to individual RADMC-3D processes in order to synthesize chunks of channels, as opposed to the full spectrum all at once.

-**LittleMC.jl**: (outdated for v0.3) A simple Metropolis-Hastings Markov-Chain Monte Carlo implementation designed to sample the posterior distribution of parameters.

-**mach_three.jl**: (outdated for v0.3) The driver script for performing MCMC with a disk model.
-The main disk-related functions are `fprob` and `f`.
-The organization of this file is designed so that the likelihood call can be parallelized using the framework written in `parallel.jl`.

-Recently, I have organized this code into a proper Julia package.
+Due to the computationally expensive nature of the radiative synthesis, fitting sizable datasets (e.g., SMA and ALMA) will *require a moderately sized number of CPU cores for computation in a reasonable timeframe*.
+For example, to fully explore the posterior for the AK Sco example dataset will require a few days of computing time on ~32 cores or more.

 ## Installation

-First, make sure you have installed RADMC-3D and you can successfully run one of the example scripts.
+First, make sure you have installed RADMC-3D and you can successfully run one of the example scripts contained within this package.
+My current RADMC-3D installation is v0.38, although I expect that everything should work well on other recent versions of the package.
+Second, I have now migrated this package to run on Julia v0.4+, and I plan to keep it up to date with current Julia releases.

-Because `JudithExcalibur` isn't yet an official Julia package (nor will it likely be), for now, installation involves simply cloning the repository.
+Because `JudithExcalibur` is not an official Julia package (nor will it likely be), for now, installation involves simply cloning the repository.
 First, open up a Julia prompt in the REPL, then type

     julia> Pkg.clone("https://github.com/iancze/JudithExcalibur.git")

-Lastly, I have written several "driver" command line scripts that are used to perform the actual mass fitting.
+As mentioned previously, there are several "driver" command line scripts that are used to perform the actual mass fitting.
 To complete the installation, you should add these files to your PATH.
 To figure out where the package is installed

     julia> Pkg.dir("JudithExcalibur")
     "/home/ian/.julia/JudithExcalibur"

 Your PATH will vary.
-The scripts are located inside of a `scripts` directory, so if you are using bash or Z-shell, you will want to add the PATH that looks something like
+The scripts are located inside of the `scripts` directory, so if you are using bash or Z-shell, you will want to add the PATH that looks something like

     export PATH="/home/ian/.julia/JudithExcalibur/scripts:$PATH"